adamchalmers/blog/content/streaming-proxy.md

 All this means that the stream doesn't borrow anything.
 It owns all its data -- both the multipart and its fields -- so the stream is `'static`.
 Now you can pass it to `reqweset::Body::wrap_stream`.

-Note: the `into_stream` example is very rudimentary -- in a real server you might want to only stream certain fields, or maybe filter out fields, or maybe only stream the _nth_ field.
+Note: the `into_stream` example is very rudimentary -- it concatenates all the fields together.
+This probably wouldn't be useful.
+In a real server you might want to only stream certain fields, or maybe filter out fields, or maybe only stream the _nth_ field.

 The last thing to do is actually _use_ this `MultipartStream` wrapper in our endpoint.